maria-tsormpa/Weather-Station/04_MQ135/README.md

 The objective of this step was to extend the weather station by adding an MQ135 gas sensor for basic air quality monitoring.
 The sensor was used to classify the surrounding air quality as **Good**, **Moderate**, or **Bad**, while keeping all the previous weather measurements and the four-page LCD menu.

+## Analog Reference

+The Arduino analog reference was changed from INTERNAL (1.1 V) to DEFAULT (5 V).

+This change was required because all analog inputs share the same ADC reference voltage, allowing the LM35, LDR and MQ135 sensors to operate correctly together.

 ## Components

 - Arduino Uno